-Subtle hints would tell an onlooker that this state of agitation was quite unusual for this normally stoic and austere young leader.
-She angrily brushed an offending tear from her eye as she pounded down the path, a surprised, displeased look of disgust and amazement as she flung the perplexing moisture away.
+Subtle hints would tell an onlooker that this state of agitation was quite unusual for this normally calm and austere young leader.
+She brushed an offending tear from her eye as she purposefully sped down the path, a surprised, displeased look of disgust and amazement as she angrily flung the perplexing moisture away.

 She felt so alone…

-The sand being dragged from beneath her feet by the receding wave seemed like the perfect metaphor as the foundations of her life were being torn from beneath her.
+Her poetic bent felt that the sand being dragged from beneath her feet by the receding wave was the perfect metaphor to describe the foundations of her life as they were being torn from under her.

-As the Niña suddenly blossomed directly in front of her just two leagues out, she absently realized that they had sailed directly north to catch the prevailing west wind, the sails filling with the stiff breeze that would carry them to the east.
+As the Niña suddenly blossomed directly in front of her just two leagues out, she absently realized that she had been looking too far to the east and that they had sailed directly north to catch the prevailing west wind, the sails filling with the stiff breeze that would carry them back to Spain.
 She was both pleased and saddened by this glorious sight.

 As she looked on she accepted stoically, perhaps even proudly, that she did not fit in with other Taino youths.
 Being of the Cacique, the ruling family, was quite intimidating to most of her people.
 While not exactly shunned, her quiet, stern demeanor kept the others of her age and even most adults at a distance… which she didn’t mind in the least.
 Only her cousin could be counted on as a stand by her, even in her darkest moods.

 A small gust of breeze sent a refreshing spray from the tip of an incoming swell, two sandpipers scurrying past as the wave swirled again around her ankles, her feet settling an inch deeper into the sand.